afsungur/mongodb-atlas-vector-search-fashion-products/README.md

 }
 ```

-And, our end users would like to make a search like "green shirts" and we want to return the products that the image (e.g. images/7475.jpg) represents a green shirt.
+Furthermore, our users wish to perform a search such as "green shirts," and our objective is to retrieve the products where the corresponding image (e.g., images/7475.jpg) portrays a green shirt.
+This can be easily achieved using Vector Search, as demonstrated below:
-It's very simple with Vector Search as shown in the below:

 ![01](readme_images/01.png)
 ![02](readme_images/02.png)